Life As a Diagnostic Medical Sonographer

-Job Description & Duties Produce ultrasonic recordings of internal organs for use by physicians.
+Occupation Description Produce ultrasonic recordings of internal organs for use by physicians.

 - Decide which images to include, looking for differences between healthy and pathological areas.

-When polled, Diagnostic Medical Sonographers say the following skills are most frequently used in their jobs:
+Diagnostic Medical Sonographers state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.